-My blog has always been an open and honest safe space, where mental illness can be discussed without judgment.
-Something I haven’t discussed on here before is my medication.
-I have been taking medication for generalised anxiety disorder with depressive and obsessive episodes for around 5 years.
+My blog has always been an open and honest safe space, where you can unpack mental baggage without judgment.
+Something I haven’t talked about on here before is my medication.
+I have been taking medication for generalised anxiety disorder with depressive and obsessive episodes for around five years.
 In that time I have switched medication a total of three times, each time very different.
-When I was switching I looked for other bloggers that had written about their experiences switching meds – I couldn’t find any, so I thought I would write one.
+When I was switching I looked for other bloggers that had written about their experiences changing meds – I couldn’t find any, so I thought I would write one.

-A Little disclaimer – I am just a patient sharing my experience of various medicines and I am definitely not a medical professional.
+A Little disclaimer – I am just a patient sharing my experience of various medicines, and I am not a medical professional.
 Everyone reacts to different medications differently.

 Medication 1: Citalopram (Celexa, Cipramil)

 Citalopram is a selective serotonin reuptake inhibitor (SSRI) – meaning it should increase the amount of serotonin in the brain as well as regulate serotonin levels.